heyitsjearbear/mosurveys/MoSurveys – Product Requirements & Architecture .md

 - Load surveys from Supabase + local `/public/surveys.txt`.
 - Switch between **Grid** and **Table** view using Context.
 - Filter by audience, creation date, or sentiment.
-- Edit / Delete / Clone (increment version numbers).
+- Edit / Delete (increment version numbers).
 - Copy survey link and open analytics in one click.

 ---